What is Evergreen Funding?

 Evergreen funding stands in contrast to traditional business funding, which is usually a one-off affair.
-That is, a venture capital firm or other investor provides a one-time, lump-sum of capital to a company – typically in return for an equity interest in the company.
-Again, the funding provided may be initial start-up funding for a business or later stage funding that is provided when a company is already established and growing.
+That is, a venture capital firm or other investor provides a one-time lump-sum of capital to a company – typically in return for an equity interest in the company.
+Again, the funding provided may be initial start-up funding for a business or later-stage funding provided when a company is already established and growing.

 A variety of funding structures may be used in such an evergreen funding arrangement.
 Additional funds beyond an initial investment may be doled out according to an agreed-upon timetable.
 Alternatively, additional capital may be released to the borrower when it achieves certain milestones in growth – such as a certain level of annual revenue.

-The funding arrangement may also be set up in a form that is similar to a line of credit.
-In that case, the investor agrees to provide money to the borrower as needed, up to a specified maximum amount, and usually limited to a certain time frame.
+The funding arrangement may also be set up in a form similar to a line of credit.
+In that case, the investor agrees to provide money to the borrower as needed, up to a specified maximum amount and usually limited to a certain time frame.

 Let’s look at an example of an evergreen funding arrangement.
 Assume that Company ABC is looking to secure both start-up and additional funding for a retail clothing business.
 The company needs start-up capital to create and manufacture its products and to open an initial retail store.
-The company also anticipates needing additional funding at various points in the future to gradually open more retail locations and to develop and manufacture additional products.
+It also anticipates needing additional funding at various points in the future to open more retail locations gradually and to develop and manufacture additional products.